aacosta11/StellarMe/README.md

 MERN Full-Stack

+The [docs](https://developers.stellar.org/docs/building-apps/basic-wallet/) is outdated.
+Going to explore the [js-stellar-wallets] library and create my own functional components.

 This site was designed for mobile screens first (screens < 425px wide), so plz use dev tools to browse this site with an emulated mobile screen.
 Desktop support will come soon!